On the ring of cooperations for real hermitian K-theory: The algebraic Atiyah--Hirzebruch spectral sequence

-Note that in terms of coweight, both of these differentials are determined by multiplication by an element in $\text{Ext}_{\euscr{A}(1)^\vee_\mathbb{R}}(\mathbb{M}_2^\mathbb{R})$ of coweight 0.
 Given the complicated nature of this spectral sequence, we only present charts where the differential is nonzero and only include the relevant Atiyah--Hirzebruch filtrations.
-For example, since the $d_1$-differential is trivial on Atiyah--Hirzebruch filtration 0, we omit this filtration from the charts for the $E_1$-page.
+For example, since the $d_1$-differential is trivial on Atiyah--Hirzebruch filtration 0, we omit this filtration from the charts for the $\textup{E}_1$-page.